Ben Beaury

-Ben Beaury (born May 13, 1996) is an American soccer player who currently plays as a goalkeeper.
+Ben Beaury (born May 13, 1996) is an American former professional soccer player who played as a goalkeeper.

 Career

 College and amateur

 Beaury played college soccer at Le Moyne College from 2014 to 2017, where he made 76 appearances.

 While at college, Beaury appeared for USL PDL side Reading United AC in 2016 and 2017.

 Professional

 On May 31, 2018, Beaury signed with USL Championship side Charlotte Independence.

 On December 19, 2018, Beaury was confirmed as a new signing for USL Championship side New Mexico United ahead of their inaugural season.
 He made his professional debut on September 28, 2019, starting in a 2–2 draw with Phoenix Rising.

 Beaury was loaned to Reno 1868 FC ahead of the restart of the coronavirus-delayed 2020 USL Championship season.
+He became the team's starting keeper, marking his first significant playing time since college.

 On February 1, 2021, Beaury was signed by Oakland Roots SC ahead of its first season in the USL Championship.

 Beaury joined El Paso Locomotive FC on May 20, 2021, without having made an appearance for Oakland Roots.
 He then left at the end of the season, making 2 appearances for the club.